albenik/sqlqb/README.md

-# sqlqb
+# SQL-QB

 SQL Query builder focused to be simply &amp; stupid